Chase Sapphire Reserve

 Chase also added a “Family Rule” to the Sapphire cards and extended the amount of time before you’re eligible for another Sapphire welcome bonus.

-You can only have 1 card in the Sapphire “family” at a given time.
-And, it must be at least 48 months since you’ve last received a Sapphire welcome bonus.
+You can only have one card in the Sapphire “family” at a given time.
+And, it must be at least 48 months since you’ve last received a Sapphire welcome bonus to earn another.

 What if I already have the Chase Sapphire Preferred?